GayatriKotawar/Feedback-system/README.md

 Overview

-This project is a Feedback Collection System built using Python and Tkinter.
+-This project is a Feedback Collection System built using Python and Tkinter.

-It allows participants of a Python Workshop to submit their feedback interactively through an emoji-based rating system.
+-It allows participants of a Python Workshop to submit their feedback interactively through an emoji-based rating system.

-The feedback responses are saved automatically to an Excel file (Book2.xlsx) using the OpenPyXL library.
+-The feedback responses are saved automatically to an Excel file (Book2.xlsx) using the OpenPyXL library.

-At the end of the survey, users can view a summary of their responses and the overall sentiment (Happy, Neutral, or Unhappy).
+-At the end of the survey, users can view a summary of their responses and the overall sentiment (Happy, Neutral, or Unhappy).

 Features

-Simple Graphical User Interface (GUI) built with Tkinter
+-Simple Graphical User Interface (GUI) built with Tkinter

-Emoji-based survey with 10 questions
+-Emoji-based survey with 10 questions

-Automatic Excel storage for feedback data
+-Automatic Excel storage for feedback data

-Timestamp added for every feedback submission
+-Timestamp added for every feedback submission

-Summary report showing the count of happy, neutral, and sad responses
+-Summary report showing the count of happy, neutral, and sad responses

-Option to restart the survey after submission
+-Option to restart the survey after submission

 Technologies Used

-Python 3.x
+-Python 3.x

-Tkinter – for GUI design
+-Tkinter – for GUI design

-OpenPyXL – for Excel file handling
+-OpenPyXL – for Excel file handling

-Datetime – to store submission time
+-Datetime – to store submission time

-OS module – to check and create Excel file
+-OS module – to check and create Excel file

 File Structure